WUSTL-Biol4220/home/course_project.md

 ## Overview

-Fall 2020 students will build a bioinformatics pipeline to analyze genomic data for multiple SARS-CoV-19 sequences.
-This document provides the technical requirements for the pipeline steps.
+Fall 2020 students will build a bioinformatics pipeline to analyze the spread of SARS-CoV-19.
+This document outlines the technical requirements for the pipeline steps.
 Each step will generally rely on programs and techniques we explored in various course lab assignment, although students are free to incorporate resources and ideas learned outside of the course into their pipeline design.

 Student pipelines will incorporate seven major steps: